Gilles Villeneuve: Formula One career

-He was offered a deal by team owner Ron Dennis to rejoin McLaren in 1982, which he rejected because he was nervous over ending his contract with Ferrari but optimistic that the Italian team would be competitive.
+Villeneuve was offered a deal by team owner Ron Dennis to rejoin McLaren in 1982, which he rejected because he was nervous over ending his contract with Ferrari but optimistic that the Italian team would be competitive.
 The first few races of the 1982 season saw Villeneuve leading in Brazil in the new 126C2, before spinning into retirement, and finishing third at the United States Grand Prix West before being disqualified for a technical infringement.
 The Ferraris were handed an unexpected advantage at the as an escalation of the FISA–FOCA war saw the FOCA teams boycott the race, effectively leaving Renault as Ferrari's only serious opposition.
 With Renault driver Prost retiring from fourth place on lap 7 followed by his teammate Arnoux on the 44th lap, Ferrari seemed to have the win guaranteed.
 In order to conserve fuel and ensure the cars finished, the Ferrari team ordered both drivers to slow down.
 Villeneuve believed that the order also meant that the drivers were to maintain position but Pironi passed Villeneuve.
-A few laps later Villeneuve re-passed Pironi and slowed down again, believing that Pironi was simply trying to entertain the Italian crowd.
-On the last lap Pironi passed and aggressively chopped across the front of Gilles in Villeneuve corner and took the win.
+A few laps later, Villeneuve re-passed Pironi and slowed down again, believing that Pironi was simply trying to entertain the Italian crowd.
+On the last lap, Pironi passed and aggressively chopped across the front of Gilles in Villeneuve corner and took the win.
 Villeneuve was irate as he believed that Pironi had disobeyed the order to hold position.
 Meanwhile, Pironi claimed that he had done nothing wrong as the team had only ordered the cars to slow down, not maintain position.
 Villeneuve stated after the race "I think it is well known that if I want someone to stay behind me and I am faster, then he stays behind me."
 Feeling betrayed and angry Villeneuve vowed never to speak to Pironi again.

 In 2007, John Hogan, the retired Vice President of Marketing at Ferrari sponsor Phillip Morris and later Jaguar Racing team principal who was at the sponsor during Villeneuve's career, disputed the claim that Pironi had gone back on a prior arrangement with Villeneuve.
 He said: "Neither of them would ever have agreed to what effectively was throwing a race.
 I think Gilles was stunned somebody had out-driven him and that it just caught him so much by surprise."
 A comparison of the lap times of the two drivers showed that Villeneuve lapped far slower when he was in the lead, suggesting that he had indeed been trying to save fuel.